Fist of the North Star: Video games

 Numerous video game titles based on the Fist of the North Star have been produced since the 1986 release of the Enix adventure game, simply titled Hokuto no Ken for the PC-88.
 The earlier games in the franchise were released by Sega for the Mark III and Mega Drive and by Toei Animation for Nintendo's Famicom, Game Boy and Super Famicom.
 These titles included side-scrolling action games, role-playing video games and competitive-style fighting games.
 The two Sega titles were stripped of the license and rebranded for the international market under the titles of Black Belt for the Master System and Last Battle for the Sega Genesis.
 Two Toei titles, namely Fist of the North Star (a localized version of the Famicom's Hokuto no Ken 2) for the NES released by Taxan Soft in 1989 and Fist of the North Star: 10 Big Brawls for the King of Universe for the Game Boy released by Electro Brain in 1991, had American releases with the license intact.

 Further games were released for the Sega Saturn, PlayStation, PlayStation 2 and Nintendo DS, among other platforms.
 In 2000, Konami released an arcade game based on the franchise titled Fighting Mania.
 Another arcade game, a 2D fighting game simply titled Fist of the North Star, was produced by Sega and Arc System Works in 2005.
 Both of these games saw international distributions, although the PS2 version of the fighting game was released exclusively in Japan.
 Tecmo Koei produced a Dynasty Warriors spin-off focusing on the events from the first half of the manga, titled Fist of the North Star: Ken's Rage, for the PlayStation 3.
 It which was released in Japan, North America, and Europe in 2010.
 A sequel, Fist of the North Star: Ken's Rage 2, expanded on the first game and incorporated the events from the second half of the manga.
 It was released in Japan in 2012 and in North America in 2013.
-Sega's new game, Fist of the North Star: Lost Paradise was released for the PlayStation 4 in 2018.
-It was developed by the team behind the Yakuza series, featuring similar gameplay and elements, though rather than adapting the story of the manga, it is an original story with no continuity with events in the manga, though it does feature characters from the manga, voiced by actors from the Yakuza series.
+In 2018, Sega released Fist of the North Star: Lost Paradise for the PlayStation 4.
+It was developed by Ryu Ga Gotoku Studio, and features gameplay elements and voice actors from their flagship series, Yakuza.
+Rather than adapting the manga like previous games, Lost Paradise tells an original story that significantly diverges from the events of the manga.
 A Fist of the North Star version of Fitness Boxing for Nintendo Switch was released in Japan on December 22, 2022, and was released in the West on March 2, 2023.